lancerael/pi/README.md

 # pi-lib

-Monorepo of mainly React UI components, but also contains supporting libraries and utilities.
+Monorepo of React UI components and supporting utilities.
 It supports theming and comes with some starter themes.
 Check the Storybook link above for example usage and props.

-All packages prefixed with `@pi-lib/...` can be installed individually as npm modules.
-They designed for use with TypeScript, but they are also bundled in vanilla JS if you want to install your own dependencies.
-In this case import from the package name with a suffix of `/vanilla`
+All packages prefixed with `@pi-lib/...` are standalone npm modules.
+They designed for use with TypeScript, but they are also bundled in vanilla JS if you import from the package name with a suffix of `/vanilla`

 ## _Interactions_